 3. WITNESS EVIDENCE

 Certain individuals may wish to or be requested to provide evidence to any inquiry.
 The inevitable lapse of time before giving evidence will mean recollections are not fresh.
 Early consideration should be given to preparing witness evidence, whilst keeping point (2) above in mind about avoiding the creation of damaging material.
-Where key individuals are leaving an organisation, consider with your solicitor whether to take their witness evidence before they move on and if such evidence can attract privilege (doing so without your solicitor increases the risk that the documents created may not be privileged and so may need to be disclosed).
+Where key individuals are leaving an organisation, consider with your lawyer whether to take their witness evidence before they move on and if such evidence can attract privilege (doing so without your lawyer increases the risk that the documents created may not be privileged and so may need to be disclosed).

 4. CORE PARTICIPANT STATUS